Research interest(s)/area of expertise

-GPI membrane anchoring of proteins, indirect tRNA aminoacylation, accuracy mechanisms in protein biosynthesis, membrane proteins, protein-protein interactions, enzyme kinetics
+- indirect tRNA aminoacylation, accuracy mechanisms in protein biosynthesis, membrane proteins, protein-protein interactions, enzyme kinetics, diversity in STEM, women in STEM

-Our research group uses a multidisciplinary approach to investigate two different aspects of protein biosynthesis and modification - Indirect tRNA aminoacylation pathways in Helicobacter pylori and fungal GPI membrane anchoring of proteins.
-We draw on techniques from biochemistry, organic and biophysical chemistry, and molecular and microbiology in order to understand these complex macromolecular processes.
+Our research group uses a multidisciplinary approach to investigate indirect tRNA aminoacylation pathways in pathogenic bacteria.
+We draw on techniques from biochemistry, biophysical chemistry, and molecular and microbiology in order to understand these complex macromolecular processes.

 Indirect tRNA Aminoacylation